-    Turn milling is defined as the milling of a curved surface while rotating the workpiece around its centre point.
+Turn milling is defined as the milling of a curved surface while rotating the workpiece around its center point.

-    Eccentric forms or shapes that differ considerably from those that conventional milling or turning operations produce can often be turn milled.
+Eccentric forms or shapes that differ considerably from those produced by conventional milling or turning operations can often be turn milled.
 The method allows for high metal removal with superb chip control.

 - A cylindrical surface can be produced only when feeding the milling cutter in a radial direction during rotation

 - By simultaneously moving the cutter in two directions, it is possible to produce eccentric surfaces, e.g. cams on shafts

 - Movement along more than 2 axes requires a tool with ramping capabilities

 - To machine a conical shape, 5 axes are required

 - Turn milling of complex profiles, e.g. turbine blades, requires simultaneous movement along 5 (or 4) axes: 2 or 3 for the workpiece and 1 or 2 for the tool